 I am so glad you have found your way here.

-I’m Marta, a UKCP Accredited Gestalt psychotherapist offering individual therapy that honours how neurodiversity, language and culture shape your experience.
-I specialise in working with neurodivergent clients, people navigating cultural difference and those carrying the impacts of trauma and transgenerational patterns.
-My approach is relational, present-focused and embodied: paying attention to sensations, pacing and the costs of masking so the therapeutic space suits you rather than asking you to fit it.
+I’m Marta, a UKCP-accredited Gestalt psychotherapist offering individual therapy that honours how neurodiversity, language and culture shape your experience.
+I work with adults who are seeking a reflective, relational therapeutic space, including people who are neurodivergent, navigating cultural difference, or exploring the impact of past experiences and relational patterns.
+My approach is present-focused and embodied, paying attention to sensations, pacing and meaning, so the therapeutic space supports how you are rather than asking you to adapt.

 Education and Credentials

-I hold an MA in Gestalt Psychotherapy from The Gestalt Centre and London Metropolitan University and am an accredited member of UKCP, BACP, NCPS, UKAGP and IAGGT, and a friend member of BAATN.
-My earlier career in linguistics, translation and education informs a neurodiverse affirmative, culturally sensitive, multilingual practice.
+I hold an MA in Gestalt Psychotherapy from The Gestalt Centre and London Metropolitan University.
+I am an accredited member of UKCP, BACP, NCPS, UKAGP and IAGGT, and a friend member of BAATN.
+My earlier background in linguistics, translation and education informs a neurodiversity-affirming, culturally sensitive and multilingual therapeutic practice.

 00986970